-He enlisted the top challenges, and one of them was buying hardware for each employee along with the software and their licenses which he discovered were extremely taxing.
-Moreover, he detected other problems like storage capacity, keeping updates for the newest software, and ongoing trends in the market.
-He felt with every new hire, and more software was needed; such problems worsened the situation and distracted him from his business goals.
+He felt with every new hire, more software was needed; such problems worsened the situation and distracted him from his business goals.
 So he researched and finally chose Cloud computing- A smart and user-friendly choice that is easy on the pocket.

 Flashback

-In the earliest of days when Homo sapiens grew, they beautifully transformed themselves as humans from apes.
-Grew a little: understood basic needs- Food, clothing, shelter.
-Grew more- found mediums to fulfill those necessities.
-Then they started ‘Developing,’ now they had farmed for food, wells for water, mills for clothes, bricks for homes.
-Necessities give birth to utilities.
+In the earliest days when Homo sapiens grew, they beautifully transformed themselves as humans from apes.
+Increased a little: understood basic needs- Food, clothing, shelter.
+Expanded more- found mediums to fulfill those necessities.
+Then they started ‘Developing’.
+They had farmed for food, wells for water, mills for clothes, and bricks for homes.
+Conditions give birth to utilities.
 The same scenario applies to business computing.

 One of the newest successful utilities is Cloud Computing.
-Traditionally companies built their own in-house IT infrastructure catering to all the technical needs.

-But that involved expensive equipment and servers and installed everything locally – too much hard work involved to make ends meet!
+Traditionally, companies built their in-house IT infrastructure catering to all technical needs.
+But that involved expensive equipment and servers and installing everything locally – too much hard work to make ends meet!
 Things have changed.
-With the dawn of cloud computing, a company can have reliable and safer business computing delivered like a utility service.
+With the dawn of cloud computing, a company can deliver reliable and safer business computing like a utility service.
 We buy basic utilities for the smooth functioning of our day-to-day lives.
 Similarly, we ‘BUY’ IT infrastructure as a service!
 Just spend for what we need and focus on the business, not the technology Jav Leech.

 READ MORE :